 . . . → Read More: The Holy Great Fast and Spiritual Discipline

 “Where can I flee from Your presence?
 If I ascend into Heaven, You are there; if I take the wings of the morning, and dwell in the uttermost parts of the sea, even there Your hand shall lead me, and Your right hand shall hold me” (Psalm 139:7-10).

 . . . → Read More: Jonah – “The Lord, his God”

 “Nevertheless I tell you the truth.
 It is to your advantage that I go away; for if I do not go away, the Helper will not come to you; but if I depart, I will send Him to you” (John 16:7).

 The Glorious Feast of the Pentecost lasts for one day . . . → Read More: The Holy Spirit, Sent to Strengthen

 “And raised us up with him, and made us sit with him in the heavenly places in Christ Jesus” (Eph 2:6).

 Our Salvation was achieved by our Lord Jesus Christ’s death on the cross and accomplished by His resurrection and lifting up from this world into heaven.
 The fullness of Christ’s . . . → Read More: Raised Up to Sit in Heavenly Places

 “Arise, take the young Child and His mother, flee to Egypt, and stay there until I bring you word; for Herod will seek the young Child to destroy Him” (Matthew 2:13).

-On the twenty-fourth of the blessed Coptic month of Pashons (June 1st), we commemorate the Lord Jesus Christs flight to the land . . . → Read More: Purposeful Tribulation – by Bishop Youssef
+On the twenty-fourth of the blessed Coptic month of Pashons (June 1st), we commemorate the Lord Jesus Christs flight to . . . → Read More: Purposeful Tribulation – by Bishop Youssef